 Distance from the affected animals – you want to transport them as short a distance as possible

-Security – this can be especially important in seizure cases
+Security – this can be especially important in criminal cases

 Who Should Be Involved?

 Temporary shelters require a lot of people to make them run smoothly.
-A good rule of thumb is to have one person for every 10 animals.
+Joe Hinkle, the CRC’s Senior Director of Operations, says that a good rule of thumb is to have one person for every 10 animals.
 And, to be safe, always plan for double the number of animals you think you might have.

 In general, your helpers will fall into three categories:

 All three types of personnel will work together to ensure the overall health, safety and well-being of the animals.
-In order to do that, communication is critical.
-Sarah Kirk, FIR Medical Director, recommends using a whiteboard or other accessible spot where staff and volunteers can record any issues they are seeing with a particular animal.
-The board will allow medical personnel and behaviorists to hone in on animals most in need when they are making their rounds.
+In order to do that, excellent communication and the use of communication tools are critical.
+For example, Dr. Laurie Millward, Senior Director of Veterinary Services at the CRC, recommends using a whiteboard or other accessible spot where staff and volunteers can record any medical issues they are seeing with a particular animal.
+The board will allow medical personnel to hone in on animals most in need when they are making their rounds.

 Temporary shelter staff can come from any of these groups: